In many

 on scuba.
 This means that the reefs and macro life are that much

-Aeolid (Flabellina trilineata) can be found on most dives.
+Aeolid (Orientella trilineata) can be found on most dives.

 Also frequently encountered are California Scorpionfish (Scorpaena